dabeaz/lifty/README.md

 (b'F5', ('127.0.0.1', 50903))
 ```

-These are events indicating that the elevator is moving to a new
+These are events indicating that the elevator is approaching a new
 floor.
 Again, the elevator is pretty dumb.
 It will keep moving
 unless you tell it to stop.
 Here's a modified Python example
 that illustrates stopping on the 4th floor: